Anjok07/ultimatevocalremovergui/README.md

 - **Please Note:** For all third-party application developers who wish to use our models, please honor the MIT license by providing credit to UVR and its developers.

 ## Credits
+- [ZFTurbo](https://github.com/ZFTurbo) - Created & trained the weights for the new MDX23C models.
 - [DilanBoskan](https://github.com/DilanBoskan) - Your contributions at the start of this project were essential to the success of UVR.
 Thank you!
 - [Bas Curtiz](https://www.youtube.com/user/bascurtiz) - Designed the official UVR logo, icon, banner, and splash screen.
 - [tsurumeso](https://github.com/tsurumeso) - Developed the original VR Architecture code.